srevn/dotta/README.md

 # Edit profile-specific overrides
 dotta ignore --profile darwin

-# Quicky add a specific pattern to profile
+# Quickly add a specific pattern to profile
 dotta ignore --profile darwin --add 'somefile'

 # Test if a path would be ignored